HomeContactsSite Map

-In which geographic areas does Music For All Seasons perform?
+In which geographic areas does Music For All Seasons work?

-We perform throughout New Jersey, in the five boroughs of New York City, in Connecticut, the Greater Philadelphia area, and Los Angeles and Orange Counties of California.
+We present our programs throughout New Jersey, in the five boroughs of New York City, in Connecticut, the Greater Philadelphia area, and Los Angeles and Orange Counties of California.

 What kinds of musicians perform for MFAS?